Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Explore a river, pond, field and forest to discover where animals find their food, build their homes, sleep and play.
 Catch insects, frogs and fish, play games and meet animal ambassadors that call these habitats home.
 Extended care available for an additional $75; drop-off begins at 8:30 a.m. and pick-up ends at 5 p.m.

-Park Pals Series
+Park Pals - Spring Series

 Preschool Drop-off Series: Nature School 2026-2027

 Nature School is an outdoor, inquiry-based preschool program that supports child development through nature play and exploration.
 Designed for children ages 4 – 6, it helps the next generation foster connections with themselves, each other and the natural world.
 To enroll children must be 4 or 5 years old by September 15, and fully potty trained.
-Tuesdays and Thursdays, 9-11:30 AM.
-September 15, 2026 – May 20, 2027
+Test Tuesdays and Thursdays, 9-11:30 AM.
+September 15, 2026 – May 20, 2027.

 Now Displaying page 1 Of 2 Results.
 Next